River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ## Why `PrefabRef` is NOT the “true vanilla baseline”

 `PrefabRef.m_Prefab` only tells you *which prefab entity* the instance came from.
-That prefab entity can and is commonly modified by mods.
+That prefab entity is commonly modified by mods.

 So using prefab-entity `*Data` as “baseline” could produce **double-scaling** or **wrong restore values**.